UoB-COMSM0166/2025-group-19/README.md

 All team members had ownership of the entire codebase, enabling anyone to modify any part when needed.
 This reduced bottlenecks and improved code quality.
 When challenges arose, such as issues with the black hole effect, ball physics, or sidebar power-ups, we collaborated to troubleshoot and refine solutions, enhancing the overall implementation.

 #### Whole Team Approach
-Everyone actively participated in all stages of the project, from planning to implementation, fostering cross-functional collaboration and improving overall development efficiency.
+From planning to implementation, all team members actively participated in all stages of the project, fostering cross-functional collaboration and improving overall development efficiency.
 During `Reading Week`, we focused on making significant progress, reducing stress from other deadlines.
-This effort led to our most productive week, delivering 112 commits, demonstrating our commitment to high-quality development.

 As shown in the chart below, our team delivered 112 commits in the week of February 23—our most productive period.
 This effort demonstrated our commitment to working efficiently as a team, ensuring high development quality while minimising last-minute pressure.